-The quality of low ESR capacitor (Low Equivalent Series Resistance) is very important for the stability of CPU power especially during high frequency operation.
-The location of these capacitors requires well-experienced and precise calculation.
+The quality of low ESR capacitor (Low Equivalent Series Resistance) during high frequency operation is very important for stability of CPU power.
+The location of where to put these capacitors is another know-how that requires experience and detail calculation.